matrix-org/matrix-spec-proposals/proposals/3720-user-status.md

 ## Potential issues

-It is not clear how to show users whose status could not be retrieved because of federation issue, a missing or blocked federation endpoint, or an incomplete response from the remote homeserver, in the client-side endpoint's response.
-I have considered omitting them from the response entirely, or adding an additional `success` boolean to each user's status to indicate whether status for this user could be retrieved, but I am not entirely satisfied with either solution.
-I am open to suggestions on this point.
+I'm not fully sure this is the right name for this feature as it can easily be confused with status messages.
+An alternative name from previous work around this feature was "user info", but I thought it might be a bit vague.
+I'm open to suggestions on this point.

 ## Security considerations